lloydroc/lloydroc.github.io/content/post/c/arm-assembly-conditionals.md

 title: Converting C Conditionals to ARM Assembly
 ---

 In this post we can explore how to the `gcc` compiler converts to C to ARM assembly language.
 We'll specifically look at *conditional logic*.
 We'll look at examples of `if` statements, `if` statements with `else if` and `else`, then end with a `switch` statement.
 To convert C to ARM assembly we will use the `-S` flag on GCC.
-All these examples were done on a Rapsberry Pi running Raspbian.
+All these examples were done on a Raspberry Pi running Raspbian.

 ## Converting an if statement from C to Assembly